Trudeau failed to consult on languages commissioner appointment: opposition

 Tom Mulcair, the NDP Leader, questioned why Mr. Trudeau, who has been trying to purge the Senate of partisans, would nominate someone who has been a prominent Liberal politician to an office that requires independence.

-The NDP Leader recalled that Mr. Trudeau was the subject of an investigation this year by the office of the languages commissioner after he insisted on speaking only in French during a stop in Sherbrook, Que., even when he was asked questions in English.
+The NDP Leader recalled that Mr. Trudeau was the subject of an investigation this year by the office of the languages commissioner after he insisted on speaking only in French during a stop in Sherbrooke, Que., even when he was asked questions in English.

 Mr. Mulcair said the Conservative government of Stephen Harper, which was often accused of hyperpartisanship, “definitely” consulted more vigorously with opposition leaders before nominating officers of Parliament.